 Meccano model-building is the most fascinating of all hobbies, because it never becomes dull.
 There is always something new to be done.
 First of all there is the fun of building a new model, and watching it take shape as part after part is added.
-Then, when the model is complete, comes the thrill of setting it to would just like the real structure it represents, by me ins of a Meccano Motor.
+Then, when the model is complete, comes the thrill of setting it to work just like the real structure it represents, by means of a Meccano Motor.

-The following hints are given to show boys who are just starting the wonderful Meccano hobby how to get the git atest possible fun.
+The following hints are given to show boys who are just starting the wonderful Meccano hobby how to get the greatest possible fun.

-THE IMPORTANCE OF "LOCK-NUTTING" In some models it is necessary to join certain parts together so that, although they cannot come apart, they are free to pivot or move in relation to one another.
+THE IMPORTANCE OF "LOCK-NUTTING"

+In some models it is necessary to join certain parts together so that, although they cannot come apart, they are free to pivot or move in relation to one another.
 To do this the parts are bolted together as usual but the nut is not screwed up tightly, so that the parts are not gripped.
 Then, to prevent the nut from unscrewing, a second nut is screwed up tightly against it, the first nut being held with a spanner.
+This method of union access held with a spanner.
 This method of using a second nut is known as Lock-nutting.
-In building models in which Rods revolve in the holes of other parts it is important to make sure that such holes are exactly in line with one another.
-This can be done by pushing through the holes a Drift, Part No. 36c, or a Rod, before the Bolts holding the various parts are tightened up.